ysoftwareab/yplatform/doc/travis-ci.md

 (default in the [`.travis.yml` template](../repo/dot.travis.yml); see [actual command](../repo/dot.travis.sh)).

-## Releases

-If you are planning to do release via Travis CI, see [how to release](how-to-release.md).

 ## Debugging

 If you experience failures and you want to debug inside a Travis worker,